benjaminjkraft/notes/github-patch-workflow.md

 The other annoying thing is you really have to merge them into each branch every time you update any lower branch, otherwise you get spurious changes (and merge conflicts) in the dependent PRs.
 The new `git rebase --update-refs` may help for this but I haven't tried it.

-The alternate solution is to use merges;
+The alternate solution to both of these (which to be clear I don't recommend;
-GitHub understands those so you can just merge into whichever branches you feel like.
+I'm mostly trying it as a test of the hot take) is to use merges; git and GitHub understand those so you can just merge whichever dependency branch changes into whichever dependent branches you feel like the usual way.
 (The tangled history will of course disappear with the final squash.)
-The problem incorporating updates from squash-merged branches is now even more painful.
+The problem is incorporating updates from squash-merged branches is now completely non-obvious.
 The trick is to create a fake merge commit between our local `branch-1` and main that actually just takes main's version, and then merge *that* into `branch-2`: